-On December 30, 2004, two abutting property owners, Darryl T. Upson and Joseph Rosia, intervened as party defendants and subsequently moved to dismiss the plaintiff's appeal.
-We therefore refer in this opinion to Upson and Rosia as the defendants.
+1 On December 30, 2004, two abutting property owners, Darryl T. Upson and Joseph Rosia, successfully moved to intervene as party defendants and subsequently moved to dismiss the plaintiff's appeal.
+We therefore refer to Upson and Rosia as the defendants.